nuxt/docs/en/api/configuration-servermiddleware.md

 ## Custom Server Middleware

-It is also possible writing custom middleware.
+It is also possible to write custom middleware.
 For more information See [Connect Docs](https://github.com/senchalabs/connect#appusefn).

 Middleware (`api/logger.js`):